Aneta Rama

-Aneta Rama (née Koleka; 1 September 1938 – 1 August 2020) was an Albanian dentist.
+Aneta Rama (1 September 1938 – 1 August 2020) was an Albanian dentist.
 She was one of the first female dentists in Albania.
+She was the mother of Albanian Prime Minister Edi Rama.

 Early life and education

 Rama was born in the village of Vuno, on the southern coast of Albania.
-She studied medicine and dentistry in Poland, where she completed her professional qualifications.
+She studied medicine and dentistry at the Medical Academy of Łódź in Poland, where she completed her professional qualifications.

 Career

 Rama practiced dentistry in Albania for much of her life.
 She was among the earliest women in the country to enter the profession.

 Awards and honours

 In 2018, she was recognized by the Order of Dentists of Albania with the title Honor of Albanian Dentistry (Nderi i Stomatologjisë Shqiptare).